 PLAY/SKIP Forecast – A Data-Driven Approach to Choose Your Next Step

 We calculate PLAY/SKIP signals using complementary probabilities.
 For example, in Powerball the probability of template #1 not appearing in two consecutive draws is 0.87070342761277.
 The more draws come and go with the template failing to show, the P(not occurring) decreases until it reaches equilibrium.
 This equilibrium point means a 50/50 chance of occurring or P(occurring)=50%.
 Therefore, a 50% probability or above triggers a PLAY signal; less than 50% probability entails a SKIP signal.
 We include the probability calculation so you can make more informed choices.
+Read When to Play the Lottery and When to Skip

 Introducing NODS Monitoring – A Convenient Way to Track Templates and Numbers

 Players no longer have to guess blindly at each draw.
 Instead, players may observe how frequently certain templates and numbers have occurred—and how many draws they’ve skipped since their last appearance.
-NODS is known as gap analysis in standard mathematical term.
+NODS is the same as gap analysis in standard mathematical term.
 However, we chose the term NODS to make it more specifically applicable to the lottery.

 For US Players